ArcPh1r3/HenryTutorial/Tutorial/README.md

 ![](https://cdn.discordapp.com/attachments/469291841859092488/814488992040615936/unknown.png)

 Standard naming convention is `com.AuthorName.YourModName` so go ahead and fill in the fields accordingly.
 For the version, it's good practice to follow [Semantic Versioning](https://semver.org/).
-This isn't enforced but you'll probably made fun of if you don't follow it.
+This isn't enforced but you'll probably be made fun of if you don't follow it.

 Now after this, open up `Tokens.cs`